scaleway/terraform-provider-scaleway/docs/data-sources/instance_security_group.md

 - `organization_id` - The ID of the organization the security group is associated with.

+- `project_id` - The ID of the project the security group is associated with.

 - `inbound_default_policy` - The default policy on incoming traffic.
 Possible values are: `accept` or `drop`.

 - `outbound_default_policy` - The default policy on outgoing traffic.
 Possible values are: `accept` or `drop`.